M4gn4tor/Programming_Logic_Problems/README.md

 The first version was done with Python 2 and now it's being changed to Python 3.

-Feel free to help improve the code quality, such as logic optimization, comments, meaningful variable names or any other form that will improve the content here.
+Feel free to help improve the code quality, such as logic optimization, comments, meaningful variable names or in any other form that will improve the content here.

 ### Licence